 Depending on its etiopathogenesis, reflux disease is divided into 2 categories:

 - Primary reflux disease (most common type, about 80–90%)

 Causes of primary reflux disease

-Prevalent causes of primary reflux disease include a primary insufficiency of the lower esophageal sphincter, as well as the increased production of gastric acid – often of unknown origin.
+The prevalent causes of primary reflux disease include a primary insufficiency of the lower esophageal sphincter and the increased production of gastric acid, often of unknown origin.